 Make time for hair masks.

-I feel like I’ve gotten a lot better about doing face masks regularly (the difference in my skin is crazy after I use this one) but still struggle with hair masks.
+I feel like I’ve gotten a lot better about doing face masks regularly but still struggle with hair masks.
 I don’t know why but finding the time for them is so much more difficult.
 It’s way more intensive because you have to commit to showering after which I don’t always have time for.
 Especially in the mornings!
-What has worked for me is this deep conditioning mask by Briogeo because you can use it in the shower as an intense hair conditioner.
-I usually use it on days when I’m shaving my legs and put it in my hair before I start shaving.
+If that sounds like you, this hair mask is for you.
+You can put it on the night before and wash it off in the morning without ruining your pillow!
+I’ve been alternating with this one too which is ultra hydrating!

 Use hot tools sparingly.

 This one is kind of a no brainer.
 I try to rock 2 day hair (and sometimes 3 day hair) as much as possible.
 Also, on days that it’s raining, I don’t bother curling my hair because I know it will just fall out!
 I usually try alternate hair styles like buns or braids when I know my hair needs a break.
 Another way to cut back is when I’m curling, I hold my wand on my hair for less than 10 seconds.
 I sacrifice how long the curl lasts for sure but I’d rather have hair that isn’t breaking off!